hellotham/hello-astro/README.md

 `src/components/` is where we put any Astro components and similarly `src/layouts/` for layouts.

-Images can be placed in `src/images/` or `src/svg/` depending on type.
+Images can be placed in `src/images/`.

 Blog and documentation content are created as collections of Markdown or MDX files in `src/content`.

-Any static assets, like images, can be placed in the `public/` directory.
+Any static assets, eg. images, can be placed in the `public/` directory.

 ## 🧞 Commands